 Methodology: Child Care Worker Salary By State

-To better understand child care worker pay by state, Zippia has aggregated data across a multitude of channels including the BLS, FLC, and OPM.
-We then supplement that data with actual listed salaries from job posts.
-Finally, the data science team calculates a weighted average of these inputs to create an average pay for child care workers by state.
+To better understand child care worker pay by state, Zippia has aggregated data from various sources, including the BLS, FLC, and OPM, and supplemented it with actual salaries from job postings.
+The data science team then calculates a weighted average to provide an accurate estimate of average pay for child care workers across states.

 Child Care Worker Salary By State FAQs